What is fraudulent trading?

-We only investigate instances of fraud where the seriousness and complexity meets our acceptance criteria.
-If you have information that fits this criteria, then please report it in confidence using our secure online reporting form.
+If you have information that fits these statement of principles, then please report it in confidence using our secure online reporting form.
 You can also send details to us in writing at: SFO Confidential, Serious Fraud Office, 2-4 Cockspur Street, London, SW1Y 5BS.

 Four criminals were jailed over a multi-million pound fraud.
 The fraud operated over a period of 4 years through a number of companies grouped under one name.